Politics of Niue: Executive branch

-The monarch is hereditary; her representative in relation to Niue (the Governor-General of New Zealand) is appointed by the monarch.
+The monarch is hereditary; his representative in relation to Niue (the Governor-General of New Zealand) is appointed by the monarch.
 The New Zealand high commissioner is appointed by, and acts solely as a diplomatic agent of, the New Zealand Government.
 The cabinet is chosen by the premier and appointed by the Speaker of the Niue Assembly and collectively responsible to Parliament.

 Cabinet

 The Cabinet is made up of four ministers, each overseeing a different portfolio.
 Each minister, with the exception of the Premier, has another Member of the Assembly assisting him/her in the operations of their portfolio.
 Each ministry also has Directory Generals serving as permanent employees of the ministries, as well as directors for each division.

 Legislative branch

 The Assembly has 20 members elected for a three-year term, 6 elected on a nationwide list, called the common roll, and 14 representatives of the villages.
 Electors must be New Zealand citizens, resident for at least three months, and candidates must have been electors, resident for twelve months.
 The speaker is elected from among the members.